-All our partners must fulfill criteria of inclusion set by Bayer in order to be considered in the 100 million challenge.
-These include that the partner follows the same KPI definitions, our "Supplier Code of Conduct" iii as well as he agrees to provide Bayer full insights into the data trail, calculation rules and all control processes.
+Our non-commercial partners must fulfill criteria of inclusion set by Bayer in order to be considered in the 100 million challenges.
+These include that the partner follows the same KPI definitions, and a due diligence process has been in place.
+All partners agree to provide Bayer full insights into the data trail, calculation rules and all control processes.